samcal/thenewrad.io/_posts/2014-10-02-perversion-of-fear.markdown

 In accepting the existence or possibility of homosexuality, one must also accept the option as a possiblity of one's own sexual orientation.

 Society (and especially its conceptions of masculinity) pressures against homosexuality.
-Subsequenlty one may fear one's true sexual orientation be homosexual.
+Subsequently one may fear one's true sexual orientation be homosexual.

-This fear produces homophobia and fuels those who argue that homosexuality does not actually exist - as it could then not possibly threaten one's identity [^2].
+This fear produces homophobia and fuels those who argue that homosexuality does not actually exist - as it could then not possibly threaten one's identity[^2].

 The presence of fear removes the possibility of an unbiased, rational impression, especially as the presence of fear can produce unsettling feelings.